felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Thanks to Alexandre Désilets-Benoit for his patience and for giving me my X.

-Thanks to Mathieu Frenette for teaching me the fold and for pushing me beyond what I thought was possible.
+Thanks to Mathieu Frenette for teaching me the book suplex and for pushing me beyond what I thought was possible.

 Thanks to Benoît Dicaire for his mentorship, for introducing me to VanityURL, the Hugo bookshelf, and the Cornell note taking system.
 I don't know how you find all this